Completing a Levy Advice form

 Note that periods of unauthorised absence and unpaid leave (L) can only apply to full-time and part-time employees, and do not apply to casual employees.

-The amount of long service leave levy payable is a percentage of an employee’s eligible wages.
-Employers are currently required to pay 2.0% of an employee's eligible wages to Coal LSL each month as a levy.
+The amount of payroll levy payable is a percentage of an employee’s eligible wages.

-As the calculation of eligible wages must take into account the amounts of base pay and may include incentive-based payments and bonuses paid to the employee in a month, an employer should:
+As the calculation of eligible wages must consider base pay and may include incentive-based payments and bonuses paid to the employee during the month, employers should not set an automatic levy payment because this may lead to an underpayment or overpayment of levy.
+Rather, employer should:

 Different eligible wage formulas apply for full-time, part-time, casual and salaried employees.
-Employers should review the Guidance Note on eligible wages for the purpose of Calculating LSL levy.
+Read the Guidance Note on eligible wages to find out more on how to calculate the payroll levy.